Updated on Monday, September 15, 2014

 Category: Government, Interpreting, Medicine

-The Americans with Disabilities Act of 1990 established a series of measures to prohibit instances of discrimination because of a person’s disability, including hearing impairment.
-The ADA requires that the communication needs of hearing-impaired persons are met, and this frequently demands the use of an American Sign Language (ASL) interpreter.
+The Americans with Disabilities Act of 1990 established a series of measures to prohibit instances of discrimination because of a person’s disability.
+The ADA requires that the communication needs of hard of hearing and deaf persons are met, and this frequently demands the use of an American Sign Language (ASL) interpreter.

 Sign Language Interpreting & Discrimination Law

-The ADA very clearly states the need for proper communication with hearing-impaired individuals.
+The ADA very clearly states the need for proper communication with hard of hearing and deaf individuals.

 Specifically, the ADA states: